The drawings module turns a Scene's 3D content into a

 per source SceneObject, one SceneMesh per source mesh),

-so picks on the drawing map cleanly back to the source.
+so picks on the drawing can be mapped back to the source model.

 hle — CPU-side orthographic depth-buffer